MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/power-apps-studio.md

 1. [Properties pane](#8--properties-pane) - properties list for the selected object in UI format.

-1. [Virtual agent](#9--virtual-agent): Get help building your app from a virtual agent.
+1. [Settings and virtual agent](#9--virtual-agent): Go to the settings or get help building your app from a virtual agent.

 1. [Screen selector](#10--screen-selector): Switch between different screens in an app.